ni/monodrive-documentation/docs/scenario-dashboard.md

 # Batch Scenario Manager

 monoDrive's Batch Scenario Manager allows for easy batch processing of AV testing jobs.
-The application is designed to step through visuals of customizable configurations for running a scenario.
+The application provides visuals of customizable configurations for running a scenario.
 Once all configurations are made, every combination of the properties selected for a scenario will run as a test in the simulator.
 After tests are done running, users will be able to view the status of the results, and the manager will keep different batches organized for later review.